loichyan/Meowim/README.md

 ## ♥️ Special Thanks

-- [mini.nvim](https://github.com/echasnovski/mini.nvim) for its significant contribution to the birth of this project.
+- [mini.nvim](https://github.com/echasnovski/mini.nvim) for the fundamental contribution to the birth of this project.
 - [LazyVim](https://github.com/LazyVim/LazyVim) for providing many excellent configuration snippets used in this project.